 summers at their ranch in Livingston, Montana.

-Duncan Hagemeyer is the founder and an owner of Agmark Intermodal Systems,
+Paradise Valley resident Duncan Hagemeyer is co-founder and owner of Agmark

 Joey Lane teaches history and economics at Park High School in Livingston